AshishRajIITI/strive-bw1-spotify-clone/README.md

 #### Show your support

-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project, every star means something for a junior developer show this team some love :)!

 #### Acknowledgments

-- Hat tip to anyone whose code was used
+To our Strive mentors:

+- Luis
-- Inspiration
+- Stefano
-- etc
+- Tatiana

 #### 📝 License

-This project is [MIT](lic.url) licensed.
+No need, this is freely available.